nightfallai/nightfall-java-sdk/README.md

 Rather than implementing this functionality yourself, the Nightfall API allows you to upload the original files, and then we'll handle the heavy lifting.

-The file upload process is implemented as a series of several requests to upload the file in chunks.
+The file upload process is implemented as a series of requests to upload the file in chunks.
 The library provides a single method that wraps the steps required to upload your file.
 Please refer to the [API Reference](https://docs.nightfall.ai/reference) for more details.